 Do you like talking to people?
 Do you enjoy that feeling of success after completing a project?
 Are you interested in learning more about the natural and cultural history of the area?
+Would you like to see the Visitor Center opened more hours?
 The Quail Hollow Ranch Volunteer Program offers you a chance to do any or all of these while being involved with your local parks.
 There are two options of volunteer service: helping with programs as a Docent or helping with projects as a Volunteer.

-Docents are involved with the weekend interpretive programs, day camp, and/or birthday parties.
+Docents are involved with things as easy as staffing the visitor center, to assisting on interpretive programs or day camps.
 Your personal interests in fields like birding, plants, knitting, history, geology, gardening or any other topic that relates to the park can lead to opportunities to teach and interpret hikes, tours, classes, and workshops.
 Sharing your knowledge in these fields allows you to meet people with similar interests, gives you an incentive to expand your knowledge through the process of teaching, and promotes a sense of connection to others.